 The University of Waikato is located in the city of Hamilton, an easy 2-hour drive south of Auckland on the north island of New Zealand.
-The surrounding area offers incredible beaches and opportunities for exploration with geysers, hot springs, and other sites of geologic interest.
+The surrounding area offers incredible beaches, outdoor activities and opportunities for exploration with geysers, hot springs, and other sites of geologic interest.
 Trips to Wellington, New Zealand’s South Island, Tasmania and the Australian Continent are possible on the weekend or during semester breaks.

 Location................................................
 Hamilton, New Zealand